 The bottom line

-These were top 7 tips for exploiting your Zendesk at the max level.
-Don’t hesitate to try them out as you will definitely feel the change in the workflow effectiveness.
+These were top tips on how to use Zendesk customer support software at the max level.
+Don’t hesitate to try them out as you will definitely feel the change in the workflow effectiveness and customer satisfaction.
 And if you’re already using some of them, great of you!
-Maybe you could share more useful tips with us!
+Maybe you could share more useful Zendesk tips and tricks with us!

 Want to power up your Zendesk?